BlueBrain/Fivox/doc/userGuide/computeVSD.md

 the bounding box of the soma positions.

-All the events are evaluated, computing the corresponding voxel indices based on the event center positions, and summing their values together when more than one share a voxel index.
+All the events are evaluated, computing the corresponding voxel indices based on the event positions, and summing their values together when more than one share a voxel index.
 The original floating point value is kept, being 0 the default for empty voxels.

 At this point, if the _export-volume_ command line option is specified, the resulting 3D volume is written to disk.